Breast Implants and Mammograms

 I recommend women under 30 get a mammogram before their breast augmentation procedure, but I don’t require it.

 For women between 30 and 35, I recommend it more strongly.
-For woman over 35 or for any woman with a family history of breast cancer, I absolutely require it.
+For a woman over 35 or for any woman with a family history of breast cancer, I absolutely require it.

 I am finding more HMOs that don’t “recommend” a mammogram until age 40 or even 50.
 This is purely a financial advantage for them.
 Mammograms are not particularly expensive, and I have never had a radiologist refuse to do one if they know the woman is preparing to have breast augmentation.
 They also want you to have that mammogram before surgery.